AdamT20054/DJSCaptcha/README.md

 DiscordJS@V14 requires Node@v16.9 or higher to run.

-If you are using a Ubuntu and other Debian based systems, you may need to install some Prerequisits for Canvas to run.
+If you are using an Ubuntu and other Debian based systems, you may need to install some Prerequisites for Canvas to run.
 You can install these by running the following in the CLI:
 ```bash
 sudo apt-get update
 ```